-LENGTH OF CLASS: second semester PREREQUISITE: Marching Band
+LENGTH OF CLASS: second semester

+PREREQUISITE: Marching Band

 Concert band is open to all BHS instrumentalists.
 Musical excellence and hard work is essential as we try to strive for the best performance every time we play together.
-Members are required to participate in the marching band.
+Members are required to participate in the marching band and pep band.
 We will also play at district music contest and all concerts.